 Q: Can you add a fan to my amp?

-A: Well designed amp will not require a fan and my amps will not need one.
+A: Most of my amps will not need one.
 If yours does I am happy to install one.

 Q: Can you add and effects loop?

 A: Most of my models do not benefit from having an effects loop since they are low gain amps.
 I can add one in cases where it is beneficial and there is enough room.

 Q: My amp is not working---can you tell me how to fix it myself?